cschmittbiel/ELLIFANT/README.md

 You can use either the short or long and comprehensive version of the arguments, for example, -ea and --ellipsoidAdjusting are interchangeable.

+Once you are happy with a result from a computation, make sure to save it, as the results are not saved by default, and will be overwritten if you run another computation.
+This is to avoid having to delete old results manually, and acumulating a lot of useless data because of a loose command line call.

 ## Functions

-The app has 3 main functions, fitting ellipses and searching for the best fitting partitions, either along the beta vector or over the whole r-table. (see the report for more information on the algorithm)
+The app has 2 main functions, fitting ellipses and searching for the best fitting partitions, either along the beta vector or over the whole r-table. (see the report for more information on the algorithm)

-- -ea | --ellipsoidAdjusting : Adjusts the ellipsoids to the r-table measurements according to the stops vector
+- -ea | --ellipsoidAdjusting : Adjusts the ellipsoids to the r-table measurements according to the stops vector or a partition

 - -bga | --betaGeneticAlgorithm : Searches for the best fitting partition of beta for the provided data using a genetic algorithm